-The idea consists in using a best first search strategy: always expanding (aggregates a new feature) to the node (attribute subset) whose metric is the best of the brother nodes (node with the smaller nwM) and better than the parent node, stopping the search when none of the expanded nodes are better than the parent node.
+The idea consists in using a best first search strategy: always expanding (aggregates a new feature) to the node (attribute subset) whose metric is the best of the brother nodes (node with the smaller nwM) and better than the parent node, stopping the search when none of the expanded nodes is better than the parent node.
 In this case, following the best first search strategy, the search continues selecting the best non-expanding node, according to the metric, and expanding until none of the children nodes are better than the parent node, and so on.

 Thus, the proposed search schema explores the most promising attribute combinations according to the non-monotonic metric, generating several possibly good solutions.
-At the same time, it carries out sub-tree pruning, when the nwM metric has indicated, heuristically, that continuing to explore some of those sub-trees, maybe will not improve the evaluation criterion.
-The search process stops when the memory has been saturated, or when all the nodes have been expanded.
-The modified algorithm, called now bottom-up Best First (buBF), is shown in Fig. 1 ($\| . \|$ is the set size).
+At the same time, it carries out sub-tree pruning, when the nwM metric has indicated, heuristically, that continuing to explore some of those sub-trees,

-Given a dataset with D features and N instances, and $\lambda \in [0,1)$, better than his parent node;
+0 Given a dataset with D features and N instances, and $\lambda \in [0,1)$ ,

-1. obtain nwM (2-way entropy) for each feature in the dataset;
+1. obtain nwM (2- way entropy) for each feature in the dataset;

-- 2. while (available memory) or (unexplored nodes) do begin - 3. select for expansion the feature subset F with the best nwM and
+2. while (available memory) or (unexplored nodes) do begin

+3. select for expansion the feature subset F with the best nwM and

+better than his parent node;

+4. for $I := 1$ to $(D - F )$ do begin

-- 5. obtain nwM (F \cup I | I \notin F);
+5. obtain $nwM$ ( F $\cup$ I I $\notin$ F );

-- 6. end;
+6. end;

-- 7. end;
+7. end;

-- 8. show feature subset with the best nwM;
+8. show feature subset with the best nwM ;

-Fig. 1. buBF algorithm.
+Fig. 1. buBF algorithm